If you are already a member of the veg scheme and need to contact us, email us

 Why should I get my veg from Growing Communities?

-When you join Hackney's climate-friendly veg box scheme, you're doing much more than buying fresh, organic produce.
+When you join Hackney's nature-friendly veg box scheme, you're doing much more than buying fresh, organic produce.
 You become a member of Growing Communities, which is a not-for-profit social enterprise working to take our food system back from the supermarkets and agribusiness and put the power where it should be: with communities and farmers.

 Find out how every £1 spent with GC generates a phenomenal £3.70 of value for you, you farmers and your planet.